llafuente/language-spec/spec/language/control-flow.md

 }
 ```

-*Example: number*
+Using negative *number*.
 It will print from 0 to -10

 ```language
 function main() {